vaibhavhindia/data-science-assignments/README.md

-# data-science-assignments
+# Data-Science-Assignments

-# This Contains my notes and Python code of all the machine learning algorithms
+# This Contains my notes/study material releated to the topics and Python code of all the machine learning algorithms.

+# index

 1 assignment - Basic statistics(1)